 In a big glass bowl, mix some sourdough (called "starter" in this context) with a lot of flour and water.
 There are different ideas about how thick it should be, but probably about the same as the starter.
 Then the trick is timing -- knowing/controlling/detecting how long it takes to build a large and still growing yeast population.
 If you start with a lot of sourdough already at its peak, and the room is warm, it might take only a couple of hours.
 If you want to stretch it out longer (for example overnight), use a smaller amount of starter, or put it in a cooler place.

 If I'm making only one loaf I don't use a sponge.
-I just take my jar out of the fridge at night, add a bunch of fresh-ground whole wheat flour and a little white, some water, and set it out overnight.
+I just take my jar out of the fridge at night, add water, fresh-ground whole wheat flour, and a little white flour, and set it out overnight.
 In the morning I spread a bunch of white flour with salt on the counter, dump the jar on, knead it, raise it, and bake it.
 A recent trend is to make wet dough that's not kneaded at all.
 This only works with all white flour!
 The more whole grain flour is in your mix, the more important it is to knead it, and the more risky it is to make it wet.
 Wet dough rises faster and has softer texture, but it might collapse or be gummy.
-Dry dough won't collapse but its texture will be dense and powdery.
+Overly dry dough won't collapse but its texture will be dense and powdery.

 There are different kneading techniques, but the only important thing is that you repeatedly fold the dough over on itself.
-The dough will probably get sticky and you have to add more flour.
+The dough will probably get sticky and you'll have to add more flour.
 As a beginner, I used to do this for half an hour thinking this must be the last time I'll have to add flour, but it kept getting sticky again.
 Now I'm more aggressive about adding it at the beginning.
 You're aiming for dough that is silky-smooth and elastic, but not so dense that it's hard to work with.
-The less gluten you have, the denser it will get before it stops being sticky.
+White flour and gluten make this easier.

 At this stage you can also add other ingredients.
 Salt is not necessary, but almost everyone adds it for flavor.
 You can also add sweetener, oil, herbs, or other kinds of food.
 It will take some research and experimentation to find out what effect these will have on the rising and the final texture of the bread.